Deepakgthomas/benchmarking_rlmut/Taxonomy Section/README.md

 # Labeling_Results

-Here is the replication package for the Taxonomy Labeling process for the paper, "MT4RL: a Mutation Tool for Deep Reinforcement Learning based on a Taxonomy of Real Faults"
+Here is the replication package for the Taxonomy Labeling process for the paper, "μPRL: a Mutation Testing Pipeline for Deep Reinforcement Learning based on Real Faults"

 This repository contains the following files -